 TDS Calculator

-Calculate Tax Deducted at Source (TDS) for salary, professional fees, rent, and other payments.
+Calculate Tax Deducted at Source for professional fees, contractor payments, rent, bank interest, and more.

 Formula

-TDS Amount = Payment Amount × TDS Rate / 100
+TDS Amount = Payment Amount × Applicable Rate / 100

 What is TDS (Tax Deducted at Source)?